drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

   4. **Store metadata separately**- Create a separate collection to store metadata related to multimedia content to allow for efficient querying and management of the multimedia files.

   However, when designing data structure and organization is based on specific application requirements, considering factors such as the size of multimedia files, expected access patterns, and performance considerations.

-- The examples of how the data can be queried and analyzed using MongoDB.

 <h3> 5.
 Conclusion</h3>
 <p align=justify>To summarize, the purpose of this assignment is to scrape image content from Flickr and store the extracted data in a database.
 Json, OpenCV, and Python are the tools and libraries used in this web scraping.
 It is possible to scrape a large number of images and their metadata through web scraping.
 This is due to the fact that web scraping multimedia content can benefit data analysis by storing data in MongoDB.
 MongoDB is an excellent choice for storing multimedia content data due to its flexibility, scalability, binary data support and high-performance queries.
+Furthermore, the best way to design data structure and organisation when storing data is to use GridFS, denormalize and embed data models, use appropriate indexes, and store metadata separately.
+Its purpose is to ensure high levels of optimised performance and efficient querying.
 Following that, future research or analysis could identify a trend in frequent camera brand used in photography, model camera used, and popular photographer using the data set obtained from Flickr. </p>